tdelenikas/smslib/doc/Introduction.md

 SMSLib is a SMS messaging library.

-The goal of this library is to provide a universal texting API, which can be used for sending and receiving messages via GSM modems or bulk sms operators.
+The purpose of this library is to provide a universal texting API, which can be used for sending and receiving messages via GSM modems or bulk sms operators.

 Together with the universal API, SMSLib provides a messaging infrastructure with features like multiple gateways, routing, callbacks, hooks, etc. By unifying operators' requests and responses and by providing a rich set of features, SMSLib aims to be your favorite library for sms messaging.